 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-There are two types of tests for birth defects: screening and diagnostic.
+There are two types of tests for Down Syndrome: screening and diagnostic.
 You may decide to have:

 The decision to have a test for birth defects is personal.
 You have to think about your age, your chance of passing on a family disease, your need to know about any problems, and what you might do after you have the test results.
 Your spiritual beliefs and other values also may affect your decision.